AlirezaBHD/telegram_movie_bot/README.md

 ## ✨ Features

-✅ Fetch movie details (Title, Year, Genre, Director, etc.)\n ✅ Send the movie information and poster to a Telegram channel ✅ Store movie information in an Excel file
+✅ Fetch movie details (Title, Year, Genre, Director, etc.)
+✅ Send the movie information and poster to a Telegram channel
+✅ Store movie information in an Excel file
 ✅ Fully automated workflow